-- 178. Competent authorities should assess the risk of losing client money and having to compensate clients due to the mismanagement of client accounts by the investment firm. - 179.
-Competent authorities should assess whether client money is held according to national law regarding client money protection and can be clearly distinguished from the investment firm's own cash. - 180.
-Competent authorities should focus on these sources of inherent risk, where relevant: - a. account type (commercial bank deposit); - b. agreement on investment firm access to client money; - c. authorised investments policy for client money; - d. omnibus or individual segregated accounts; - e. client money traceability; - f. amount of client money held and number of clients; - g. currencies used to denominate client accounts.
+- 182. Competent authorities should assess the risk of losing client money and having to compensate clients due to the mismanagement of client accounts by the investment firm. - 183.
+Competent authorities should ensure that client money is held according to national law regarding client money protection and can be clearly distinguished from the investment firm's own cash. - 184.
+Competent authorities should focus on these sources of inherent risk, where relevant: - a. account type (commercialbank deposit); - b. agreement on investment firm access to client money; - c. authorised investments policy for client money; - d. omnibus or individual segregated accounts; - e. client money traceability; - f. amount of client money held and number of clients; - g. currencies used to denominate client accounts.